We suggest you start planning for your move around 12 weeks prior to the planned date to prepare your employees for the move.

 4. Don’t forget to indicate clearly any furniture or equipment that does NOT need taking to your new offices.

 5. Take time to remind your staff about their responsibilities.
 Do they need to pack their own files?
 Oversee the move of their own workstations?
 Pack up their own drawers?

 6. It is worth employing a computer specialist to reconnect your network as quickly and efficiently as possible.
 Some commercial movers have an in house specialist for this.

 Tell your staff what you expect them to do.
 You may give them a half day holiday so they are not hanging around the office, or you may want them waiting at the new offices.

 1. Remember the Health and Safety of both your employees and the removal company is absolutely essential.

 2. Do not allow your staff to lift heavy items, remember trip hazards, and make certain electrical wiring is organised.

 3. Allow your relocation specialists to do what they are best at; they know how to tape up filing cabinets (which are usually moved full), box-up equipment and to wrap computers safely before packing them into their lorries.

 4. Remember to take extra care with secure or confidential documents.
 Arrange for any obsolete but sensitive data to be shredded and not simply thrown into a skip.
 Your removal company may have a specialist contactor who can undertake this.

 5. Ensure your employees have easy access to the new lavatories, kettle and a sink.

-6. Tell your staff exactly what the new car parking arrangements are and ensure permits are allocated.
+6. Tell your staff exactly what the new car parking arrangements are, and ensure permits are allocated if necessary.

 7. Send out your change of address cards